-At the Aqua Park in North Myrtle Beach, "slippery when wet" isn't an admonition to be careful - it's an invitation for fun.
+At Obstacle Island in North Myrtle Beach, "slippery when wet" isn't an admonition to be careful - it's an invitation for fun.

 The floating inflatable challenge course features 25 obstacles that become a test of will and skill when you're sliding over wet rubber.
 Climbing a moderately inclined hill can seem like an expedition to Everest.